Bezos should sell The Washington Post, but not to another billionaire

 I strongly support the worker-owned media outlets cropping up in the last few years, but I suspect The Post is simply too expensive to convey to this model; Bezos got it at a steep discount 11 years ago for $250 million.
 It is worth more now, and we all know he’s not into charity.
 He’s not going to just give it away.

-Here’s what I think is most promising: The creation of a nonprofit organization to which a coalition of the least-horrible rich people — the Graham family and Mackenzie Scott come to mind, but there are others — donate the money needed so that the nonprofit that purchase The Post, which would remain for-profit.
+Here’s what I think is most promising: The creation of a nonprofit organization to which a coalition of the least-horrible rich people — the Graham family and Mackenzie Scott come to mind, but there are others — donate the money needed so that the nonprofit can purchase The Post, which would remain for-profit.
 It would probably be a tax write-off for them (I don’t know, that’s why they have lawyers), and would create a layer of protection so that none of them could takeover the newspaper.
-The nonprofit could provide targeted support to The Post when needed and would have a vote on The Post’s board of directors but would otherwise be independen.
+The nonprofit could provide targeted support to The Post when needed and would have a vote on The Post’s board of directors but would otherwise be independent.
 Oh yeah, and a board including the publisher, distinguished journalists and community members would make business and strategy decisions — not one man by fiat.

 It isn’t that crazy.
 This is how the Philadelphia Inquirer has operated since 2016.
 After a decade in a bankruptcy-sale-layoff-lawsuit death spiral, it was purchased at a pittance by Gerry Lenfest — a naval officer who rode the cable TV wave in 1980s and 90s.
-He spent his remaining years — he died in 2018 — giving his fortune away.5 One of his last acts was acquiring sole ownership of the Inquirer and donating it to the newly created Lenfest Institute for Journalism, which also gives gives grants and training to smaller media groups.
+He spent his remaining years — he died in 2018 — giving his billion-dollar fortune away.5 One of his last acts was acquiring sole ownership of the Inquirer and donating it to the newly created Lenfest Institute for Journalism, which also gives gives grants and training to smaller media groups.

 I do not have a detailed plan, and I may not be explaining this precisely right — I stopped thinking about business and finance as soon as I finished my business journalism master’s degree (thanks for the scholarship, Michael Bloomberg, I hope that looked good on your taxes).
 Any flaws on that end do not disqualify the merit of the idea.